The Must-Dos in Dunedin

-With a mix of grand historic architecture and nature experiences, it’s fair to say that Dunedin is a unique city.
-There’s so much to do in this Otago city, both in the city with its wealth of museums and literally just outside the city with the Otago Peninsula being a wildlife haven.
-How do you choose what to do?!
-Well, that’s where this awesome list of Dunedin must-dos comes in!
+With a mix of grand historic architecture and nature experiences, it’s fair to say that Dunedin is one of the South Island’s more unique cities.
+There’s so much to do both in the city with its wealth of museums and literally just outside the city with the Otago Peninsula being a wildlife haven.
+How do you choose how to spend your time here?!
+Well, that’s where this awesome list of things to do in Dunedin comes in!

-With limited time and budget, it’s important to be choosy when deciding which activities to do in Dunedin.
 We’ve put together this list of must-dos in Dunedin to narrow down the offerings.
-However, if you do have more time, be sure to check out some of these 17 Free or Cheap Things to Do in Dunedin or even 11 Things to Do in Dunedin on a Rainy Day if the weather is not on your side.
+However, if you do have more time, be sure to check out The Complete Guide to Dunedin with plenty more trip-planning goodness.

 1. Explore the Otago Peninsula